CBorowski-dev/docs-operaton-org/content/update/minor/720-to-721/_index.md

 1. For developers: [External MDC properties are isolated from the engine's processing](#external-mdc-properties-are-isolated-from-engine-processing)
 1. For developers: [FEEL Engine 1.17.x Upgrade](#feel-engine-1-17-upgrade)

-This guide covers mandatory migration steps and optional considerations for the initial configuration of new functionality included in Camunda 7.21.
+This guide covers mandatory migration steps and optional considerations for the initial configuration of new functionality included in Operaton.

 # Database updates

-Every Camunda installation requires a database schema update.
+Every Operaton installation requires a database schema update.
 Check our [database schema update guide]({{< ref "/installation/database-schema.md#update" >}}) for further instructions.

 # Full distribution